REIKI TIPS

 When looking through their website, take time to get a feel for their practice approach and overall style.
 Be sure to check their 'About Me' page as this often gives a sense of who they are beyond their qualifications.

-Their Testimonials or Reviews page can also offer meaningful insight into how clients experience their presence, support, and the healing impact of their sessions.
 All of this helps build a clearer picture of whether they’re the right fit for you.

 Recommendation: